waynebhayes/BLANT/README.md

 Once the above is done, you should have an executable called "blant" in the main repo directory, as well as many files in the directory *canon_maps*; these are the lookup tables and associated files that allow BLANT to sample graphlets so fast.
 Except for major BLANT upgrades, you normally shouldn't *ever* need to touch anything in the canon_maps directory; make it once and forget about it.
 Note that even "make clean" doesn't nuke the contents of canon_maps; to do that, type "make pristine".

+BLANT has been tested and runs fine on a wide variety of systems, including various flavors of Linux running with GCC/G++ versions 4 through 10 inclusive; Windows CYGWIN both 32-bit and 64-bit (yes, BLANT runs fine on 32-bit machines); and MacOS using clang and/or GCC/G++ available via homebrew.
+The only parts that may fail are the parts written in Python, which is an incredibly unstsable travesty of a development environment that is prone to bit-rot on a timescale of weeks to months; these are slowly being replaced by C/C++ implementations.

 ### Required Command-line arguments
 SYNOPSIS (things inside {} are mandatory; those inside [] are optional; if no source network is given, it is read from the standard input):